 With a little help from the experts, we’ve compiled a list of the best beard trimmers and best stubble trimmers that’ll help keep facial hair looking rugged and masculine, and will make hair trimming easier than ever.

 Beard Trimmer Essentials

-Most men wouldn’t know, but there’s actually a lot to consider in a beard trimmer besides the price.
+Most men wouldn’t know, but there’s actually a lot to consider in a beard or stubble trimmer besides the price.
 Sure, price plays an important factor, but ultimately it’s the individual features that will play a key role in determining which is the best beard trimmer for you.

-Beard Length: Most beard trimmers should include adjustable length settings these days.
+Beard Length: Most beard and stubble trimmers should include adjustable length settings these days.
 The incremental levels of adjustment usually increase (become more precise) with the price and are more suited to the discerning bearded man who knows and wants an exacting beard/stubble length every time.

-Trimmer Features: One of the most overlooked areas of beard trimmers is their ease of cleaning.
+Trimmer Features: One of the most overlooked areas of beard and/or stubble trimmers is their ease of cleaning.
 The most advanced trimmers today have built-in vacuums which are designed to suck up the loose beard hair as it is being cut.
 This makes for the ultimate in trimming leaving close to zero mess and quick disposal.

 Where To Buy Beard Trimmers

-Besides the online market, there are plenty of one physical stores men can head to in search of their ideal trimmer.
+Besides the online market, there are plenty of physical stores men can head to in search of their ideal trimmer.
 If you’re not a fan of international adapters then definitely go for the latter option.
 It might cost slightly more than online buying locally but it’s guaranteed you’ll have a warranty and a locally designated charger.